+these calculations.
 Domain 6.
-Ethical, Professional, and Legal Behavior

-Student, in all health-care activities, demonstrates knowledge of and sensitivity towards the unique characteristics of each patient.
+Ethical, Professional, and Legal Behavior Student, in all health-care activities, demonstrates knowledge of and sensitivity towards the unique characteristics of each patient.
 Complies with all federal, state, and local laws related to pharmacy practice.
 Demonstrates ethical and professional behavior in all practice activities.

-- \ Professionalism: Demonstrate caring, ethical, and professional behavior when interacting with peers, professionals, patients, and caregivers. - \ Demonstrate sensitivity and responsiveness to culture, race/ethnicity, age, socioeconomic status, gender, sexual orientation, spirituality, disabilities, and other aspects of diversity and identity when interacting with patients, caregivers, and other health care professionals. - \ Comply with federal, state and local laws and regulations related to pharmacy practice. - \ Practice ethically, including maintaining patient confidentiality, responding to errors in care and professional misconduct (including plagiarism). - \ Comply with federal, state and local laws and regulations related to pharmacy practice. - \ Maintain professional and ethical behavior in all practice environments, demonstrating ethical practice, empathy, cultural sensitivity, and professional communications in compliance with all laws, regulations, and professional standards. - \ Professionalism: Demonstrate empathy, assertiveness, effective listening skills, and self- awareness. - \ Demonstrate professional and ethical behavior in all practice environments. - \ Apply legal and regulatory principles to medication distribution, use and management systems. - \ Accept responsibility for patient care. - \ Make and defend rational, ethical decisions within the context of personal and professional values. - \ Demonstrate empathy, assertiveness, effective listening skills, and self-awareness.
+Professionalism: Demonstrate caring, ethical, and professional behavior when interacting with peers, professionals, patients, and caregivers.
+Demonstrate sensitivity and responsiveness to culture, race/ethnicity, age, socioeconomic status, gender, sexual orientation, spirituality, disabilities, and other aspects of diversity and identity when interacting with patients, caregivers, and other health care professionals.
+Comply with federal, state and local laws and regulations related to pharmacy practice.
+Practice ethically, including maintaining patient confidentiality, responding to errors in care and professional misconduct (including plagiarism).
+Comply with federal, state and local laws and regulations related to pharmacy practice.
+Maintain professional and ethical behavior in all practice environments, demonstrating ethical practice, empathy, cultural sensitivity, and professional standards.
+Professionalism: Demonstrate empathy, assertiveness, effective listening skills, andself- awareness.
+Demonstrate professional and ethical behavior in all practice environments.
+Apply legal and regulatory principles to medication distribution, use and management systems.
+Accept responsibility for patient care.
+Make and defend rational, ethical decisions within the context of personal and professional values.
+Demonstrate empathy, assertiveness, effective listening skills, and self- awareness.